Post-payment verification process for community pharmacy services and activity

 While PPV processes were put on hold during the pandemic period, NHSBSA have now resumed their activity regarding this work.

-Each month, the NHSBSA requests evidence from a sample of pharmacy owners to support the payment claims they have submitted for pharmacy services over a specific period.
+Each month, the NHS Business Services Authority (NHSBSA) requests evidence from a sample of pharmacy owners to support the payment claims they have submitted for pharmacy services over a specific period.

 Pharmacy owners are reminded that a record of verbal consent should be made in the pharmacy’s clinical record for the service.
-Pharmacy owners need to ensure that the patient are made aware that there may be:
+Pharmacy owners need to ensure that patients are made aware that there may be:

-For the Community Pharmacist Consultation Service, where medication supplies are made in response to urgent medication requests, EPS tokens for exempt patients are sent to NHSBSA to be scanned and kept for PPV purposes.
+For the Pharmacy First service, where medication supplies are made in response to urgent medication requests, EPS tokens for exempt patients are sent to NHSBSA to be scanned and kept for PPV purposes.

 Once NHSBSA’s findings are agreed with the pharmacy owner, information will be shared with the relevant Integrated Care Board (ICB) primary care team.
 Where necessary, the ICB will contact the pharmacy owner to discuss the findings.
-Any evidence submitted by our members will be returned where appropriate to them once the NHSBSA has finished reviewing them.
+Any evidence submitted by the pharmacy owner will be returned where appropriate to them, once the NHSBSA has finished reviewing it.

 The potential outcomes of the process are:

-4. The evidence provided and submitted payment claims do not match (including following outcome 3 above) and the investigation concludes an overpayment has been made based on the evidence available.
+- The evidence provided and submitted payment claims do not match (including following outcome 3. above) and the investigation concludes an overpayment has been made based on the evidence available.
 The matter will be forwarded by NHSBSA to the local Pharmaceutical Services Regulations Committee (PSRC) for review.
-Where the PSRC confirms the NHSBSAs findings, the ICB, via NHSBSA, will notify the contractor of the overpayment recovery and give the option of an appeal.
+Where the PSRC confirms the NHSBSA.s findings, the ICB, via NHSBSA, will notify the pharmacy owner of the overpayment recovery and give the option of an appeal.

 Cases are referred to PSRC where there is no contact from the pharmacy owner or their representative or the pharmacy owner does not agree that there has been an overpayment.